sidrafatima26/Share_Modal_App/README.md

 ## Overview

-This repository contains the codebase for my personal portfolio website.
+This repository contains the codebase for my personal contact website.
 The site is built using HTML, CSS, Tailwind and JavaScript.
 It features a responsive design to ensure a great experience across various devices.

 ## Features